schuam/dms/README.md

 - **python**: Version 3.5 or higher.
 The wrapper uses the function subprocess.run, which was added in python 3.5.

-I put my dmenu scripts in a directory that is part of my PATH and setup keyboard short cuts to trigger them.
+I put my dmenu scripts in a directory that is part of my PATH and set up keyboard short cuts to trigger them.
 But I guess there are other ways to do it.
 Important is, that the wrapper script is in the same directory as the other scripts.